Spherical cap discrepancy of perturbed lattices under the Lambert projection: Applications to specific cases

 \section{Applications to specific cases}

-In this section we focus on point sets with special choices for $Q$.
-We first obtain the lowest upper bound on the leading term of the spherical cap discrepancy up to date, where the example also shows that in general the order of $O(N^{-\onehalf})$ cannot be improved.
+In this section we first focus on point sets with special choice $Q=\fatone$, where we obtain the lowest upper bound on the leading term of the spherical cap discrepancy up to date, and the example also shows that in general the order of $O(N^{-\onehalf})$ cannot be improved.
 We further see that a separation distance of matching order cannot be derived in general.
-The last example presents visual evidence that some point sets of the type regarded here should do much better on all fronts.